Bassilalkhateeb/reading-repo2/class01.md

 ### 	 Contain a section of text where there is no other suitable element to differentiate it from its surrounding text.
 ### 	2.
 Contain a number of inline elements.
 ### o	IFrames(<iframe>): An iframe is like a little window that has been cut into your page — and in that window you can see another page.
 The term iframe is an abbreviation of inline frame.
 One common use of iframes ) is to embed a Google Map into a page.
 The content of the iframe can be any html page (either located on the same server or anywhere else on the web).
-### o	Escape Characters: There are some characters that are used in and reserved by HTML code.
+### o	Escape Characters: There are some characters that are used in and reserved by HTML code.(For example, the left and right angled brackets.)
+Examples: